Efya: Life and music career

-1987–2008: Early life, career beginnings, and Unveiled
+1987–2009: Early life, career beginnings, and Unveiled

 Jane Fara Fauzzier Afia Boafowaa Yahaya Awindor was born on April 10, 1987, in Kumasi, Ghana.
-She has two brothers and a sister.
+She has two brothers and a sister, and is the daughter of Nana Adwoa Awindor, a filmmaker and talk show host.
 Efya obtained her secondary education from Yaa Asantewaa Secondary School, and relocated to Accra when her mother enrolled at the National Film and Television Institute.
-Efya received voice training from some of her family members at a very young age.
-She graduated with a degree in theatre and music from the University of Ghana.
-In 2008, she gained fame after becoming the first runner up in the first edition of Charterhouse's Stars of the Future television show.
-She lost to Irene Logan but secured a three-year recording contract, which enabled her and Irene to record the collaborative album Unveiled.
+She received voice training from some of her family members at a very young age, and started singing when she was 9 years old.
+Efya attended the University of Ghana, where she earned a degree in theatre and music.

+Efya took part in the first season of Charterhouse's Stars of the Future television show in 2006, finishing third to winner Irene Logan and first runner-up Ramzy.
+Following the show's conclusion, both women formed the music duo Irene & Jane after securing a three-year recording contract.
+They performed at one of Big Brother Africas eviction shows in 2008, and won Best Female Vocal Performance at the Ghana Music Awards that same year.
+The duo was nominated for Best Artiste or Group – West Africa at the 2008 Kora Awards and for Best Duo or Group at the 2008 Channel O Music Video Awards.
+They released their 12-track collaborative album Unveiled, which includes the songs "Babe" and "Heated Up".
+The album features guest contributions from Blu*3, Wutah, and Amandzeba Nat Brew.
+It was primarily written by the duo, along with assistance from Amandzeba Nat Brew and Kwaisey Pee.
+Irene & Jane parted ways in July 2008 and decided to pursue solo careers afterwards.

 After her contract with Charterhouse ended, Efya kept recording music and performing live.
 She changed her stage name from Miss Jane to Efya prior to going solo.
 In an interview with ModernGhana, Efya said, "When I decided to go solo, it made sense at the time to reinvent myself in every way, I wanted a name that was African and unique but at the same time relevant to me in some way.
 My manager, Jimmi, helped me come up with the name Efya".